• Skip to primary navigation

 Not choosing the best time to see the Northern Lights in Norway

-The weather in November, December and January can be brutal, so a lot of people say that the best months to see the northern lights in Norway are late September, October, late January, February, and March.
+The best months to see the northern lights in Norway are late September, October, November, December, January, February, and March.
 Of course, that’s just a suggestion, as the weather here will always be unpredictable, but if you want to optimize your chances I’d say that’s the best time to visit Norway for northern lights.

 Oh my goodness, I’ve heard so much confusion over whether or not to book a northern lights tour!